khzg/ChatGPT/README.md

 Access Ai Chat anywhere on the web and Display ai response alongside websites for gmail, google and other websites.
 Access ai from extension without popup.

-support OpenAI ChatGPT, Google Bard, You Chat, Perplexity Ai
+support OpenAI ChatGPT, Google Bard, You Chat, Perplexity Ai, bing image, suno music

 IF IT WORKS FOR YOU, GIVE IT 5 STARS.

 *right-click on extenstion after installing and click on the pin to toolbar.
 *then enlarge the window size.
 *If they restrict you، use VPN.
+*Bing is not responsive.
+Open in new tab.

 please share with followers.